 You'll get soggy fries if you cut your fries unevenly and don't bake them long enough and if the fries are touching while they are baking.
 It's essential to keep the size consistent for the best results and to keep some space between the fries as they are baking.

 No, you don't have to soak them.
-But it's essential to follow the other instructions and tips, such as cutting the fries evenly and making sure your oven and baking sheet are hot enough.
+But it's essential to follow the other instructions and tips, such as cutting the fries evenly and ensuring your oven and baking sheet are hot enough.

 You can coat the fries with coarsely ground cornmeal (also called polenta here in the USA) to make them crispier.
 You can also try using the convection oven at 450°F during the last few minutes.
 However, keep a close watch on the fries and the parchment paper!